ochzhen/ochzhen.github.io/_pages/about.md

 permalink: /about/
 ---

 Hello!
-My name is Alex, I'm a software engineer at Microsoft, living in Vancouver and working on [Azure Communication Services](https://azure.microsoft.com/en-ca/services/communication-services/){:target="_blank"} platform.
+My name is Alex (full name is Oleksandr Chzhen), I'm a software engineer at Microsoft, living in Vancouver and working on [Azure Communication Services](https://azure.microsoft.com/en-ca/services/communication-services/){:target="_blank"} platform.

 ## About Blog